Wednesday, September 9, 2020

 Tuesday, August 18, 2020

 Havers and Lynley are characters I've come to think of as old friends, and the promise of checking up on them tempted me to pick up this 690-page tome.
-The promise of meeting them again, and the promise of a look-in at Isabelle Ardery to see if she's still drinking, tempted me past the early scenes before the police appear.
+The chance to meet those two again, along with the expectation of a look-in at Isabelle Ardery to see if she's still drinking, tempted me on through the early scenes before the police appear.
 Like many good mysteries, this one builds slowly, then proceeds not quite apace through dead ends and red herrings.

 In the course of the story, we slowly get to know an enormous cast of characters.
 Through a particularly Georgian alchemy, those whose egregious misbehaviour we'd initially despised become more sympathetic as we learn what forces and circumstances drove them to become what they are.